Chinese tennis star Peng Shuai's interview leaves unanswered questions | DW | 08.02.2022

 "Although Peng was able to meet with representatives from the IOC and reporters, she may have made her remarks under extreme pressure," he said.

-Despite Peng's public statements insisting that she never disappeared, activists remain concerned about her basic rights and freedom.
+Despite Peng's public statements insisting that she never disappeared, activists remain concerned about her basic rights and freedoms.

 "In the beginning, we suspect she may have been put under house arrest or residential surveillance at a designated location, a type of surveillance method that’s often used on human rights activists in China," said Harth from Safeguard Defenders.